 Kazuhiro Furuhashi is one of those directors who have been pulling the strings of Japanese animation for decades without making too much noise.
-He started in the eighties with celluloid and today masters the digital realm.
+He started in the eighties with cel animation and today masters the digital realm.
 His hallmark: cinematic framing, weighty historical drama, and action that feels real.
 He can just as easily direct Kenshin's emotional journey as the Forger family's entanglements.

 Furuhashi doesn't rest on his past laurels.
 In Dororo (2019), he used digital backgrounds to expand the field of view without losing the gritty texture of feudal Japan.
 For the fights in Hunter x Hunter (1999), he designed storyboards with sequence shots that were later translated into limited animation.
 His trick: maintaining the emotional rhythm even on a tight budget.
 Every blow, every pause, has a clear narrative purpose.

-When historical drama collides with a spy and a telepathic girl 🎭
+When Historical Drama Collides with a Spy and a Telepathic Girl 🎭